department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/QA/index.md

 ---
 title: QA
 ---
-# Overview | VA Mobile App Quality Assurance Process
+# VA Mobile App Quality Assurance Process

  A quality assurance process is an agreement between the project developers, product managers and quality assurance on the process for testing and verifying the delivery of product functionality.
 (See [this whitepaper](https://www.altexsoft.com/whitepapers/quality-assurance-quality-control-and-testing-the-basics-of-software-quality-management/) for some great QA-related basic terms and definitions, including "quality assurance process")